Tennessee Lottery

 The Tennessee Lottery is run by the Tennessee Education Lottery Corporation (TELC), which was created on June 11, 2003, by the Tennessee General Assembly.
-TELC derives its legal authority from the Tennessee Education Lottery Implementation Law, which the General Assembly passed in accordance with a November 2002 amendment to the state constitution establishing the lottery and approved by 58 percent of the voters.
+TELC derives its legal authority from the Tennessee Education Lottery Implementation Law, which the General Assembly passed following a November 2002 Amendment to the state constitution establishing the lottery and approved by 58 percent of the voters.

 The TELC is responsible for the operation of a lottery, and is deemed to be acting in all respects for the benefit of the people of Tennessee.
 It is a member of the Multi-State Lottery Association (MUSL); it participates in the Mega Millions and Powerball games.

 The TELC sold its first ticket on January 20, 2004.
 On July 28, 2007, Tennessee switched from ball drawings to those using a random number generator (RNG).
 However, Powerball (which moved its drawings from MUSL's Iowa headquarters to Florida in 2009) continues to be ball-drawn; likewise, Mega Millions is ball-drawn in Atlanta, with the Megaplier RNG selection conducted in Texas, as California does not have the Megaplier option.

 Tennessee began its third multi-jurisdictional jackpot game, Hot Lotto, on May 12, 2013; it is the game's 16th member.
-On that date, Hot Lotto changed its double matrix and how the jackpot is to be advertised.
+On that date, Hot Lotto changed its double matrix and how the jackpot will be advertised.

 Tennessee also has an in-state jackpot game, Tennessee Cash, which replaced Pick 5 in October 2010.

 People must be at least 18 years of age to purchase or redeem TELC tickets; only cash can be used to purchase lottery tickets.